 You have finished constructing and paving your parking lot, so what comes next?
-Whether it is for your office or residential apartment building, it is essential that it complies with the ADA act.
-Americans with Disability Act compliance is not only about having elevators and ramps in your building, but the parking lot must also meet certain requirements to avoid government penalties and fines.
+Whether it is for your office or residential apartment building, it is essential that it complies with the ADA regulations.
+American Disability Act Regulations is not only about having elevators and ramps in your building, but the parking lot must also meet certain requirements to avoid government penalties and fines.
 Statistics from some of the most reliable sources show that about 50 million people in the United States of America live with a disability, with mobility limitations being the most common.
-The ADA act, therefore, strives to ensure that there is no disability discrimination as far as paving and the parking lot is concerned.
+The ADA regulations act, therefore, strives to ensure that there is no disability discrimination as far as paving and the parking lot is concerned.
 It also ensures everyone, including disabled people, have access to places that are open to the general public.

 Having fewer than the minimum number of accessible parking spaces

 There is no question about the fact that access to an office, residential apartment building, or any other building begins in the parking lot.
 The ADA Act states that the parking section must have a threshold number of accessible spaces.
 For instance, if the total spaces in a building are between one and twenty-five, then only one accessible parking space is required.
 If the total spaces are between 101 and 150, then the minimum accessible spaces are five, and so on and so forth.
 It is also required that at least 1 out of every 6 accessible parking spaces must be van accessible.
-Therefore, if your parking lot does not contain the number of accessible parking spaces, then you are committing an ADA violation.
+Therefore, if your parking lot does not contain the number of accessible parking spaces, then you are committing an ADA violations.

 Surfaces within your accessible parking spaces must be stable, firm, and slip-resistant.
 It should also include no significant changes in level.
 This is achievable by erecting accessible curbs and ramps.
 In most cases, an access aisle connects directly to a typical curb ramp that leads onto the entrance way or sidewalk of the building.
 The standard specification for ramps to comply with ADA is a slope of 1:12, 36 inches wide, and anti-slip edges.
-If your building, therefore, does not have ramps or the existing ramps do not adhere to standard specifications, then you are on the wrong side of the ADA Act.
+If your building, therefore, does not have ramps or the existing ramps do not adhere to standard specifications, then you are on the wrong side of the ADA rules.

 Non-compliant handicapped accessible loading zones